mtabebe/Writing-Tips/README.md

 Tips on writing from [Bugs In Writing](Bugs-In-Writing.md).

-Useful shell scripts from [Matt Might's blog post](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/)
+Some shell scripts from [Matt Might's blog post](http://matt.might.net/articles/shell-scripts-for-passive-voice-weasel-words-duplicates/)

 ---
 Scripts usage